-The Options button is displayed in place of the °C/°F button if the optional smog sensor is fitted.
+The Options button is displayed in place of the °C/°F button if the optional smog sensor and/or rear climate control panel (4-zone system) are fitted.

 Touching Options displays the Celsius (°C) and Fahrenheit (°F) selection buttons.
 The display also shows either the rear control panel buttons or the smog sensor setting or both.